SHINE A LIGHT TODAY. AKA: SALT

 The Restorer: The Power of Deception by Ted Jordan is a supernatural political spy thriller as the intelligence agency VECTOR 5 races against a terrorist organization known as The Apparatus, which is seeking to codify Sharia law into the U.S. judicial system.

-Raising Dragons (Dragons in Our Midst #1) (Copy)
+The Candlestone (Dragons in Our Midst #2)

 The Candlestone is the second book of Bryan Davis’ Dragons in Our Midst series.
 Picking up shortly after the events of the previous book (Raising Dragons), this series takes the main characters on a whirlwind journey to Montana to rescue Bonnie Silver and fulfill the prophecies that have been laid out before them in Merlin’s ancient journal.